tylertitsworth/5th-age-srd/Classes/Occultist.md

 ## Class Talents

 Choose four of the following class talents.
-You get an additional occultist class talent at 5th level, and again at 8th level.
+You get an additional occultist class talent at champion tier, and again at epic tier.

 ### Air of Exuberance